Madonna Looks Drop-Dead Gorgeous In Throwback ‘Playboy’ Shots

 Madonna took to Instagram to give fans another update.
 This time, the living legend shared a series of black-and-white photos that date back to 1985.
-As reported by Dazed, she was photographed by Kenji Wakasugi for Playboy Weekly Excite while she was on tour in Tokyo, Japan.
+As reported by Dazed, she was photographed by Kenji Wakasugi for Playboy Weekly Excite while she paying a visit to Tokyo, Japan.

 In the first shot, Madonna was captured close-up on a sofa that had a sheer plastic sheet over the top.
 The “La Isla Bonita” chart-topper laid on her front and rested one hand to the side of her face.
 She gazed directly at the camera lens with a fierce expression and looked drop-dead gorgeous.